PROSPECT: INFORMATION FOR THE USER

 Do not use this medication after the expiration date indicated on the label.
 The expiration date is the last day of the month indicated.

-The solution must be transparent and colorless.
+The solution should be clear and colorless.
 Do not administer otherwise.

 Composition of Glamin